Everything You Need to Know Before Traveling to Dubrovnik

 More often than not, I fall in love with the cities and countries we travel through.
 And when I fall, I fall HARD.
 I’ve been surprised by towns I planned to only pass through, and it’s pretty common for me to extend my stay in places I like.

-For me, Dubrovnik was a disappointment.
+For us, Dubrovnik was a bit of a disappointment.

-And when I arrived, there was no arguing it is gorgeous.
-In fact, Dubrovik has some seriously Instagram-worthy spots!
+When I arrived, there was no arguing it is gorgeous.
+In fact, Dubrovnik has some seriously Instagram-worthy spots!

-So what did I find in Dubrovik that left me disappointed?
+With my expectations set so high, some of what did I find in Dubrovnik left me disappointed.
 Let me explain...